Setup:

 plots_harv_utm <- st_transform(plots_harv, st_crs(dtm_harv))

-• To get the raster values associated with vector data we use the st_extract function
+- To get the raster values associated with vector data we use the

 plot_elevations = st_extract(dtm_harv, plots_harv_utm)

-• If we look at plot_elevations we can see that it is a data frame with an elevation for each point
+we can see that it is a data frame with an elevation for each point -

 st_join(plots_harv_utm, plot_elevations)